All Episodes

 dan friesen

-So what we have now is Alex is allowing this guy to put on a presentation that not only is George Tiller a mass murderer, he's complicit with witches and doing a blood sacrifice with these dead babies or these aborted babies in order to gain satanic power of some sort.
+So, yeah, so what we have now is Alex is allowing this guy to put on a presentation that not only is George Tiller a mass murderer, he's complicit with witches in doing a blood sacrifice with these dead babies or these aborted babies in order to gain satanic power of some sort.

 So now we're adding a spiritual responsibility and dimension to this.

-A few years after this, the guy gets murdered.
+Knowing that just a few years after this, the guy gets murdered is insane.

 jordan holmes